 1. Lump-sum payment

 Lump-sum payment is the simplest and most common insurance type of life insurance settlement.
 Once the insurance company receives and validates the life insurance claim, your beneficiary will be paid the death benefit in a single, tax-free payment.
 As with all life insurance settlements, there are no restrictions on how the money is used.
 The beneficiary could pay off debt, invest, or spend the entire death benefit on boats and cars.

 Note that if the money is invested in some way, any earnings from that investment would be considered taxable income.

 As you might guess, lump-sum payments are best suited for beneficiaries you trust to be responsible.
 If you are concerned your beneficiary might spend the funds too quickly, look to a different type of settlement that would provide a series of smaller payments instead.

 With an interest-only settlement, the insurance company holds the principal of the death benefit and pays any earnings on that amount to the beneficiary.
 You can think of this settlement format as a savings account you fund for your loved one.
-Your beneficiary will receive regular interest payments and may be able to take larger withdrawals upon request.
+Your beneficiary will receive regular interest payments and may be able to take larger withdrawals from the principal upon request.
 But no large cash payment is made up front, so you can worry less about your beneficiary spending the money all at once.
+The purpose of an interest-only settlement is to provide a consistent income stream to support the beneficiary’s lifestyle while leaving the principal sum alone so it can continue growing and serve as an emergency fund if the need arises.
 This payout option is appropriate when the beneficiary is either very young or financially inexperienced.